JoeWoodworker

 An Ounce of Prevention...

-Second, be careful that you do not stress the seams on your vacuum bag.
-The seams will surely break if they are being pulled apart by vacuum pressure.
+3. Be careful that you do not stress the seams on your vacuum bag.
+The seams will surely break if they are being pulled apart by vacuum.
 With a bag of the correct size, the seams will pull together.
 Imagine a very small project inside a large bag.
 Under pressure, you would notice that the seams actually pull together and are under virtually no stress.
+In the image below, the "Incorrect Bag Use" shows a bag that is too small for the project.

 Vacuum Bagging Tips